Azure/apiops/docs/apiops/2-apimTools/apiops-2-0-tools.md

 | API_MANAGEMENT_SERVICE_NAME | Name of the APIM instance to be extracted |
 | API_MANAGEMENT_SERVICE_OUTPUT_FOLDER_PATH | Folder where the APIM artifacts will be saved |
 | API_SPECIFICATION_FORMAT | OpenAPI specification format.
 Valid options are **JSON** or **YAML**.
 If the variable is missing or invalid, **YAML** will be used by default |
 | CONFIGURATION_YAML_PATH | Path to the Yaml configuration file used to specify select apis to extract.
 A sample yaml exractor configuration file to signal to the extractor to extract select apis.
 This is an optional parameter and will only come into play if you want different teams to manage different apis.
 You typically will have one configuration per team.
 Note: You can call the file whatever you want as long as you reference the right file within your extractor pipeline.
-For more details on how to utilize the configuration file with the extractor refer to the [**extractor specific apis section under additional topics**](https://github.com/Azure/apiops/blob/main/docs/apiops/6-additionalTopics/apiops-6-5-supportingIndependentAPITeams.md)

 ### Artifacts
 The extractor will export the artifacts listed below.